 Could you run a multimillion-dollar business without a bank?
 Would you be willing to start a business without the protection of insurance?
 These aren’t questions most aspiring entrepreneurs need to ask themselves, but for those entering the legal marijuana industry, there may be no banks willing to take your stacks of cash or sell you insurance.

 Marijuana is now legal in some form in 29 states and the District of Columbia and is among the fastest growing industries in the country.
 Still, many banks and some insurance companies refuse to work with marijuana business owners even though everything they do is legal.
 But, if marijuana is legal why can’t business owners growing and selling the plant purchase insurance or deposit their money in a bank?

-The simple answer is that although marijuana is legal on the state level in some places, the federal government still classifies it as a Schedule One drug — a scheduling reserved for drugs that supposedly have no medical benefits, including heroin, cocaine, and LSD.
+The simple answer is that although marijuana is legal on the state level in some places, the federal government still classifies it as a Schedule One drug — a scheduling reserved for drugs that supposedly have no medical benefit, including heroin, cocaine, and LSD.
 New marijuana-related businesses continue to open, though, and some are having a more difficult time operating than others.

 Insurance and a Bank: Two Things All Businesses Need

 Not having access to a bank and an insurance policy can have serious consequences for marijuana business owners.